pixie-io/docs.px.dev/content/en/02-installing-pixie/03-install-guides/04-production-readiness.md

 ## Prerequisites

 - A domain name that you own
-- Prerequisites of the install method your choice; [Self-hosted Pixie](/installing-pixie/install-guides/self-hosted-pixie/#prerequisites) or [Air gapped Pixie](/installing-pixie/install-guides/airgap-pixie/#prerequisites)
+- Prerequisites of the install method your choice; [Self-hosted Pixie](/installing-pixie/install-guides/self-hosted-pixie/#prerequisites) or [Air Gapped Pixie](/installing-pixie/install-guides/airgap-pixie/#prerequisites)

 ## Steps

 ## 1. Install the NGINX Ingress Controller

 Install the NGINX Ingress Controller in your Kubernetes cluster.
-Please refer the [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/) for more information.
+Please refer to the [NGINX Ingress Controller Installation Guide](https://kubernetes.github.io/ingress-nginx/deploy/) for more information.

-Thereafter note the IP address assigned to the Ingress Controller service.
+Note the IP address assigned to the Ingress Controller service.
 All requests to the Pixie Cloud will be sent through this.

-E.g. Following image shows the services created in the namespace where the NGINX Ingress Controller was installed.
-We need to note the IP address in the `EXTERNAL-IP` column of the `ingress-nginx-controller` Load Balancer service.
+E.g. The following image shows the services created in the namespace where the NGINX Ingress Controller was installed.
+Note the IP address in the `EXTERNAL-IP` column of the `ingress-nginx-controller` Load Balancer service.

 <svg title='' src='production-readiness/ingress-controller-ip.png'/>